turbot/guardrails-docs/docs/runbooks/enterprise-install/update-workspace-te-version/index.md

 ## Step 4: Review

-You have successfully updated the Workspace to point towards the desired TE version.
-Now you can monitor the workspace for any issues post-update and document any anomalies.
+You have successfully initiated the Workspace to point towards the desired TE version.
+Now you can monitor the update for any issues and document any anomalies.

 - [ ] The updated workspace stack should appear with the status **UPDATE_IN_PROGRESS**.